MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/error-cases.md

 ## Call returns MatchmakingRateLimitExceeded

-Similar to other PlayFab features, PlayFab matchmaking will restrict the number of calls you make according to the limits configured inside the game manager.
+Similar to other PlayFab features, PlayFab matchmaking will restrict the number of calls you make, according to the limits configured inside the game manager.
 Receiving this error indicates the title has exceeded the limit for this call type.

 In matchmaking, this most frequently occurs when polling [GetMatchmakingTicket](xref:titleid.playfabapi.com.multiplayer.matchmaking.getmatchmakingticket) to see if a ticket has matched.

-To avoid this error, either increase your limit or reduce your call frequency.
+To avoid this error either increase your limit, or reduce your call frequency.

 > [!NOTE]
 > Although the response will have an HTTP status code of 429, the request itself is valid and can still be retried.

 ## Creating or joining a ticket returns MatchmakingTicketMembershipLimitExceeded

-In PlayFab matchmaking, a user can only be in one ticket at a time per queue, to avoid a case where a user enters two matches and must decide which ticket to honor. whichever match is not honored will be short a player and its players will likely be forced to re-enter matchmaking.
+In PlayFab matchmaking, a user can only be in one ticket at a time per queue, to avoid a case where a user enters two matches and must decide which ticket to honor.
+Whichever match is not honored, it will be short a player, and its players will likely be forced to re-enter matchmaking.
 The error `MatchmakingTicketMembershipLimitExceeded` is returned if a user is already in one ticket that is neither canceled nor matched, but tries to create or join another.

 However, sometimes a title or server may lose track of a ticket, either by crashing, restarting, or other unforeseen errors.
 When this occurs it will leave an active ticket that neither the user nor title is aware of.

 This lost ticket prevents any future tickets from being submitted for this user until it expires.
-If this happens, there are two options available to resolve the issue.
+If this happens, there are two options available to resolve the issue:

-### Clear the ticket from matchmaking
+### Option 1: Clear the ticket from matchmaking

-The first option is to simply cancel all of a user's existing tickets.
+Simply cancel all of a user's existing tickets.
 Calling [CancelAllMatchmakingTicketsForPlayer](xref:titleid.playfabapi.com.multiplayer.matchmaking.cancelallmatchmakingticketsforplayer) will perform this task.
 Afterwards matchmaking will have no tickets in progress, and be ready for a new ticket to be created.

-### Find the lost ticket
+### Option 2: Find the lost ticket

-The second option is to find the user's existing ticket and continue using it.
+Find the user's existing ticket and continue using it.
 Calling [ListMatchmakingTicketsForPlayer](xref:titleid.playfabapi.com.multiplayer.matchmaking.listmatchmakingticketsforplayer) will return all the matchmaking ticket ids the user is a member of.
 Calling [GetMatchmakingTicket](xref:titleid.playfabapi.com.multiplayer.matchmaking.getmatchmakingticket) on each ticketId provided will allow you to retrieve its state and continue monitoring it until it finds a match.